UnitedEffects/ueauth/README.md

 8. Make the request.
 This will create your account, activate your AuthGroup, provide a oAuth Client with client_id and client_secret, initialize the primary products, organizations and domains and finally associate you to those products so you have full Admin privileges.
 9. Access your well-known URL here: https://qa.ueauth.io/your_url_friendly_name/.well-known/openid-configuration

+## Optional Dependency

+* TODO pulsar-client optional dependency overview and limitations here

 ## Guides

 Please note, documentation is still a work in progress.
-If you can't find something you need, reach out: [United Effects Team](mailto:team@unitedeffects.com)
+If you can't find something you need, reach out: [United Effects Team](mailto:help@unitedeffects.com)

 * [UE Auth](https://github.com/UnitedEffects/ueauth/wiki)
 * [Overview](https://github.com/UnitedEffects/ueauth/wiki/Overview)